Professional Flooring Installation

 At the time of your purchase, we will handle the details of arranging the installation of your flooring.
 Our professional staff will visit your home to measure your floors.

 We will determine exactly how much flooring you will need to buy and in most cases, will determine the layout in the room.

 Among other considerations, we will decide where to place seams, how to match patterns and how to minimize waste.

 From there, our professional mechanic will be scheduled.
+Whether it be carpet installation, tile flooring installation, hardwood flooring installation, luxury vinyl plank installation, or laminate floor installation, we’ve got you covered!
 The following guidelines will give you a good idea of standard practices.

 Who moves the furniture?